FoodchainStats/mm23/README.md

 <!-- badges: end -->

 Wrangle MM23 data.
 Functions to acquire and manipulate consumer price inflation series as published by the Office for National Statistics.
+The `mm23.csv` file they publish is a bit of a nightmare to deal with.
+This package aims to help you get the data into a more usable form.

 ## Installation